saleor/macaw-ui/adr/00003-color-tokens-spec.md

 - `type` is color
 - `element` is one of: button | button-text
 - `role` is one of: default | critical | info | success | warning | accent
-- `variant` is one of: primary | secondary | tertiary
+- `variant` is one of primary | secondary | tertiary
-- `state` is one of: hover | focused
+- `state` is one of hover | focused

 #### 2. Inputs / form elements

-Inputs have transparent background, always.
+Inputs always have a transparent background, always.

 #### 3. Buttons